 Take another look at the figure showing the oscillations of the repressilator.
 You will notice that the concentrations zigzag as they travel up or down, and that they peak at slightly different levels each time.

 This noise in the repressilator’s oscillations is due to random variation as the particles bounce around due to diffusion.
-The repression reactions require two particles to collide in order for the reaction to take place.
-Due to random chance, these collisions may occur more or less often than expected because of random chance.
-Much of this noise is due to low sample size: we have around 150 molecules at each peak in the above figure, but a given cell may have on the order of 1,000 to 10,000 molecules of a single protein.4
+The repression reactions require two particles to collide, and these collisions may occur more or less often than expected because of random chance, which is exacerbated by low sample size.
+We have around 150 molecules at each peak in the above figure, but a given cell may have 1,000 to 10,000 molecules of a single protein.4

 In this module’s conclusion, we will further explore the concept of robustness as it pertains to the repressilator.
 What happens if our simulation experiences a much greater disturbance to the concentration of one of the particles?
 Will it still be able to recover and return to the same oscillatory pattern?